-But never forget that Hawaii is the 50th state of the United States of America.
-So – as well as the incomparable Waikiki Beach on Oahu Island, and the beauty of Maui’s beaches, natural landscapes and majestic Western Maui Mountains – you can expect superlative hotels, American levels of service, superb shopping and a choice of impeccable golf courses.
+As well as incomparable beaches, natural landscapes and majestic mountains, visitors to Hawaii can expect superlative hotels, American levels of service, superb shopping and a choice of impeccable golf courses.